nathanielgreen/chromebooks_and_linux/README.md

 <div id='id-whychromebooks' />

-Chromebooks are (mostly) fairly cheap laptops that run an operating system called ChromeOS.
+Chromebooks are (mostly) fairly cheap laptops that run an operating system called [ChromeOS](https://en.wikipedia.org/wiki/Chrome_OS).
 This is built on top of Linux and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the Linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.

-This allows one to setup a Linux environment fairly easily, without having to worry about compatible hardware or certain drivers being incompatible, or not working entirely.
+This allows one to setup a Linux environment fairly easily, without having to worry about compatible hardware or certain drivers being incompatible, or not working entirely, as well as being able to reinstall Linux or distro hop fairly easily if your first install becomes corrupted or no longer wanted,

 ## 1.2 Why Linux?
 <div id='id-whyLinux' />